-Now just think about it If someone were to gain access control of ICANN’s database that person would control the Internet or delete every domain name.
-For instance, the person could send people to fake bank websites instead of real bank websites or whatever he want to do, he can do.
+Now just think about it.
+If someone were to gain access control of ICANN’s database that person would control the Internet or delete every domain name.
+For instance, the person could send people to fake bank websites instead of real bank websites or whatever they want to do, he can do.

 The Internet Kill Switch